 ACU Employee Spotlight: Getting to know Nicole Lavallee

 The ACU Employee Spotlight series features some of the many people that work at the credit union, highlighting how their unique roles help members and the community every day.
-In this article, we get to know Nicole Lavallee, Branch Manager at the ACU Harrow location.
+In this article, we get to know Nicole Lavallee, Advice Field Coach at ACU Head Office.

 After a successful summer internship during an Indigenous internship program, Nicole Lavallee was offered a full-time position that would put her into the spotlight at ACU’s Harrow Branch.
-As the Branch Manager, Nicole is working alongside an energetic team that she leads and coaches to help members and their community get more from their day-to-day banking.
+As the Advice Field Coach, Nicole is working alongside an energetic team that she leads and coaches to help members and their community get more from their day-to-day banking.

 Nicole is also a very proud Métis woman and loves being a part of ACU’s Indigenous Leadership Circle, which is a group of hard-working, dedicated Indigenous leaders who work together to provide ACU employees with knowledge, awareness and resources to support our Indigenous communities.